 Aggregated Energy Buying

-The Authority continues to strive to meet the requirements of the Federal Energy Policy Act of 1992 and New York State Executive Orders 111 and 142, which urge State agencies and authorities to become less dependent on foreign oil and to provide cleaner air.
+The Thruway Authority (Authority) strives to meet requirements of the Federal Energy Policy Act of 1992 and New York State Executive Orders 111 and 142, which urge State agencies and authorities to become less dependent on foreign oil and to provide cleaner air.

 Energy Efficiency Master Plan (NYSERDA FlexTech Program)

 As part of the New York State Energy and Research Development Authority's (NYSERDA) FlexTech Program the Thruway Authority (Authority) utilized C.J.
-Brown, a consultant, to develop an Energy Master Plan for the Authority.
-The consultant will also, among other tasks, complete energy audits, conduct cost benefit analyses and identify potential energy efficiency and conservation projects (including solar thermal and solar photovoltaic power) for the Authority.
+Brown, a consultant, to develop an Energy Master Plan.
+The consultant completed energy audits, conducted cost benefit analyses and identified potential energy efficiency and conservation projects (including solar thermal and solar photovoltaic power) for the Authority.
 These analyses included all Authority/Corporation maintenance facilities, service areas (central systems only), toll plazas and highway lighting.
-The project is currently underway and is expected to be completed in 2011.
-It is important to note that as part of this effort C.J.
-Brown assisted the Authority with the development of the Wind Energy project.
+The project was completed in 2011.
+As a result, energy efficiency projects are being developed, and implemented through the Authority budgeting process.

 Green Buildings/Leadership in Energy and Environmental Design (LEED) Certification

 The Authority received a LEED certification of Silver for the extensive incorporation of environmentally friendly features at the newly reconstructed Interchange 17 highway maintenance facility complex.
 The "green" technology at this facility includes a Compressed Natural Gas facility, enhanced energy efficient building designs, a co-generation gas turbine power plant that will provide the majority of electricity to the facilities on-site, thermal protection in the roof and wall structures, cisterns to collect and re-use rain water, low pollutant emitting building materials, paint and adhesives, innovative wastewater technologies, and more.

 The Thruway Authority (Authority) is in the process of designing and installing wind energy facilities at five locations along the Erie Section of the Thruway, south of Buffalo.
 The turbines will be owned and operated by the Authority.
 These facilities will provide economical, clean electrical energy sufficient to meet the power needs at each location while reducing the Authority's carbon footprint and providing the Authority's Buffalo Division with an energy cost savings of approximately 30-35 percent.

-The wind energy locations have been pre-screened and found to be highly feasible for the installation of wind turbines due to their close proximity to some of New York's most valuable wind resources.
-These sites are:
+The wind energy locations are in close proximity to some of New York's most valuable wind resources.

-- Silver Creek Interchange (Exit 58; Town of Hanover)
+- Silver Creek Interchange 58 (Town of Hanover)

 - Ripley Toll Barrier (Town of Ripley)

-- Westfield Maintenance Facility (near Exit 60; Town of Westfield)
+- Westfield Maintenance Facility, near Interchange 60 (Town of Westfield)